Career & Skills Development

 If you have or are planning to engage in a training course outside of University then this activity will help you secure EDGE Award accreditation for this activity.

 Future4UU enables you to engage with 9 different online skill development masterclasses.
 Complete 2 for EDGE Award accreditation.
+NB: Students can only claim one Future4UU EDGE activity by completing 2 escape rooms.

 Access expert advice and 1-1 coaching to improve your presentation skills.
-Learn how to project yourself with confidence and maintain the attention of your audience.

 ISCG membership provides students with a choice of projects to apply to, a wide network of similarly engaged and driven students, events, interviews, and recruitment opportunities.